What Recruiters Look For In Your Linkedin Profile

 Photo And Cover Story Video

-Always include a professional photo.
-Selfies, family shots, and wedding pictures don't create the right impression.
-Smile.
-Dress professionally.
+Avoid holiday selfies, family shots, and wedding pictures, opt instead for a good-quality head and shoulders shot.
 Photos are even more important if you hope to secure a people-centric or customer-facing role.
-And make sure your photo doesn't obscure any text that you've placed in your header image.
+Make sure your photo doesn't obscure any text that you've placed in your header image.

 If you'd like to make your professional photo "pop" with a colour background try this free, easy-to-use tool Profile Pic Maker.